Interesting Info -> Coins & Money -> More Rare and Valuable American Coins

 Value: Like all coins, the value is heavily influenced by condition.
 Even in (good) circulated condition, you could fetch about $50+ for a 1997 or $150+ for the 1984 Double Ear.
 Certified examples with a strong flaw in very good condition sell retail for $250.00+

-For more info and images: 1984 Double Ear and 1997 Double Ear on Ken Potter’s website.
+For more info and images: 1984 Double Ear (sold for $904 in 2020) and 1997 Double Ear (sold for $110 in 2021).

 2004-D Wisconsin State Quarter with Extra Leaf